SamuelMotal/Testowl-IssueTracker/doc/doc.md

 # Testowl

-Testowl is a continous test runner that runs only unit tests that are impacted by current code changes.
+Testowl is a continuous test runner that runs only unit tests that are impacted by current code changes.

 **This is an early access version.
 Please note that the plugin is not yet in a stable state and bugs are to be expected.
 The plugin will be available for a fee at a later date(as a "paid plugin").